 The coast experiences fog and low clouds because of the cool sea current.
 Travellers exploring the southern DRC will feel the dry season is more evident.

-How Safe is the Democratic Republic of the Congo?
+How Safe Is the Democratic Republic of the Congo?

 There are some parts of the DRC travellers should not visit.
 The eastern part of the DRC is not stable because of rebel and military groups.
 Violence has occurred including hurting civilians, killing, rape, and kidnapping.
 Pillaging is still happening in places like North Kivu, South Kivu, Tanganyika, Haut, Lomami, Ituri, Bas-Uele and Haut-Uele.
 Civil unrest is ongoing.